grafana/writers-toolkit/docs/sources/review/backport-changes/index.md

 To backport a change, add the appropriate `backport <BRANCH>` label.
 You can backport to more than one branch by using multiple labels.

-After the pull request is merged, Grot, the Grafana bot, creates a follow-up pull request for each of the `backport <BRANCH>` labels.
+After you merge the pull request, Grot, the Grafana bot, creates a follow-up pull request for each of the `backport <BRANCH>` labels.
-If Grot is unable to automatically backport the changes, it comments on the first pull request with instructions about how to backport the change manually.
+If Grot can't automatically backport the changes, it comments on the first pull request with instructions about how to backport the change manually.

 In repositories such as `grafana/grafana`, engineers sometimes create a branch for a release well before the release has shipped.
-If you intend to publish content against an imminent release, check for the existence of a backport label for the upcoming version before merging the pull request.
+If you intend to publish content against an imminent release, check for a backport label for the upcoming version before merging the pull request.
 Apply the label if it exists to ensure the content is automatically backported to the upcoming version's documentation.

 If you decide to _not_ backport a change, you don't need to add any label.